HappyBoy19940506/-AWS-2/Notes.md

                         -- Tenancy - dedicated( can only launch dedicated instances or dedicated host instances) if choose default，  u can launch all three types of instances

+                        -- Choose A VPC  --DNS resolutions true --DNS hostname true, instances in this VPC will not only get a IP ,but alos a HOSTNAME.

             3. Subnets
                         SUBNETS are based on the availability zone.
                         EACH SUBNET in One AZ
                         ONE VPC -- ONE region - TWO OR MORE AZ -  MORE Subnets Many Subnets can be in one availability zone,

-                        Public subnets in a specific AZ
+                        Public subnets in a specific AZ   -- AUTO ASSIGN IPS - so each time you launch instances, ips will be auto assigned.
                         Private Subnets in specific AZ

              4. Route Table